 This workshop invites you to open your creative side to explore a variety of approaches to photographic art making.
 It is an opportunity to bring your spirit and your voice into what matters – to develop and refine your personal vision through digital photography shooting exercises while learning new techniques and getting critical feedback in the form of group sharing and individual support.
 All happening in a magical Baroque villa situated at the top of Benabbio, a beautiful and secluded medieval village in the Garfangana region of Tuscany, Italy.

-With Keith Carter you will be inspired with shooting prompts and direct photographic experiences coupled with group and individual sessions to review and develop your personal voice.
 With Kate Breakey you will continue to be inspired in developing your voice while exploring the still life with surface alterations to your prints using applied pigments.
 With Jace Graf you will learn the basic principles of hand bookbinding and will complete three different book/folio structures to enclose the prints you’ve produced during the workshop.
+In addition you’ll be working directly with Alchemy Studio’s Carol Panaro-Smith & James Hajicek who will inspire you with shooting prompts and direct photographic experiences coupled with group and individual sessions to review and develop your personal voice.

 This will all happen at the Villa San Rocco, http://sanroccobenabbio.com/en/ an 11 bedroom Baroque villa in Tuscany, with a 14th century monastic art studio situated at the top of the medieval village of Benabbio.
 You will be nourished by home cooked meals prepared by Carol Panaro-Smith and James Hajicek, who really know their way around a kitchen.
 Daily meals are created in the Italian tradition of locally grown ingredients being freshly prepared and served either “a tavola” – together at the table, or casually as you move through your creative practice.
 You will also have several meals at local restaurants to sample the regional cuisine – all included in the cost of the workshop.